-Dean attending a Lithuanian school has also given me a little glimpse into the culture of being a mom in Lithuania.
-I must pack him a hat every day…this is something that isn’t practiced much in the United States.
-If your child doesn’t have a hat on going to school, you’re going to need to turn around and go get it.
-Lucky for me I live right next door…I might have forgotten his hat a time or two.
+Dean attending a Lithuanian school has also given me a glimpse into the culture of being a mom in Lithuania.
+I must pack him a hat every day; this isn’t practiced much in the United States.
+If your child doesn’t have a hat on going to school in Lithuania (It’s a big deal), Lucky for me, I live right next door; I might have forgotten his hat a time or two.

-When Dean first started daycare I had to “transition” him to go everyday.
-This was VERY FRUSTRATING for me because Dean has no issues being left alone.
-I didn’t have a choice and humored them, I went with Dean for one hour on the first day, the next day we went together for 2 hours, you get the idea.
-Long story short on the 4th day I was like he’s fine I’m leaving.
-Sure enough…I was right, he was fine and they told me he could now start coming all day.
-This is a little bit different than how the United State’s daycares operate, most of the time you drop them off and run.
-However, I later learned that I believe it actually helped him.
-Out of my three boys he’s the only one that runs to school!
-We pass his school and he yells “Mom!!
+When Dean first started daycare, I had to “transition” him to go every day.
+The transition was VERY FRUSTRATING for me because Dean has no issues being left alone.
+I didn’t have a choice and humored them; I went with Dean for one hour on the first day, the next day, we went together for 2 hours, you get the idea.
+Long story short, on the 4th day, I was like, he’s okay, I’m leaving.
+Sure enough, I was right, he was fine, and they told me he could now start coming all day.
+The transition into daycare isn’t something we do in the United States.
+Most of the time, you drop them off and run.
+However, I later learned that I believe it helped him.
+Out of my three boys, he’s the only one that runs to school!
+We pass his school, and he yells, “Mom!!
 School!!”

 Living in Lithuania with children has been AMAZING.
 Minus the big elephant in the room…cough cough COVID.
 Other than the pandemic, I couldn’t be happier living in Lithuania as a mom to small children.